Paeonic-Development/Ark-Script/README.md

 - [ ] Add way to enable or disable webhook
 - [ ] Add command that creates server from scratch.
 - [ ] Fix Ark steam version check.
+- [ ] Add way to enable or disable server password